-I serve as the Deputy Head of the department of Political Studies and as the Director of the Argov Center for the Study of Israel and the Jewish People.
+I serve as the Deputy Head of the department of Political Studies.
 I am also a senior researcher at the Begin-Sadat Center for Strategic Studies.

 I received my PhD in International Relations from the London School of Economics and Political Science (LSE) in 1998.
 In 2012-13 I was the Schusterman Visiting Professor of Israeli Politics at the George Washington University in Washington DC.